 It has a weight capacity of 300lbs and can easily fit on the mattress frame.

-Best Gifts for Stroke Victims
+Gift Guide: How to Choose the Best Gifts for Stroke Victims

 Stroke survivors have several challenges they face and which negatively affect the quality of their life.